-It is wrong to assume that developers are not testing on purpose or they just don’t care.
+It is wrong to assume that developers are not testing on purpose, or they just don’t care.
 The reason

 Let’s compare two software development environments: a big software department and a start-up.

 developer to plan and manage the testing processes.
-Departments with a lot of developers also don’t have a qualified tester that has experience in running user usability or experience tests.
+Departments with many developers also don’t have a qualified tester that has experience running user usability or experience tests.

 In addition, software developers are not given the task of executing user experience tests on their

 Most startups like to test practically everything they have created and gather insight constantly.

 Yes, developers test – but for bugs and errors in code.
-User experience is over-looked, mainly because it’s not a part of their job description.
+User experience is overlooked, mainly because it’s not a part of their job description.
 And on top of that, people avoid new and inconvenient tasks that seem unnecessary.

-If developers are required to run some kind of tests in the first place, development processes
+If developers are required to run some tests in the first place, development processes

-Why is user testing and research important?
+Why are user testing and research necessary?

 Testing user usability before launch and even during early developments is very beneficial to the

 When a mistake or error appears, it might be invisible at first.
 How do you exactly know how a fresh

-Some companies have taken great steps to better their user experience and are now reaping the results.
+Some companies have taken significant steps to better their user experience and are now reaping the results.
 For years, LHV has been attracting new customers to the usability it offers to everyday customers and users.
 They have become a very attractive option for people that don’t have the time or nerve to browse online banking services and like to get straight to the task at hand.

 When should software developers start user testing?

 Now.
 Right at this moment.
-The sooner the better.
+The sooner, the better.

-What do users think of this product or how do they view it?
+Software developers should start thinking about testing as promptly as the first input for the project has been collected.
+What do users think of this product, or how do they view it?
 What is the state of the market?
 And so on.

 After this insight has been gathered, developers can then start developing early-stage prototypes and make additions to already existing prototypes.
 Then it is important to test

-For example, Sharewell has seen companies run short tests with under 50 euros, just to gather some ideas for likely directions or test out brand-new developments.
+For example, Sharewell has seen companies run short tests with under 50 euros just to gather some ideas for likely directions or test out brand-new developments.

 Ever since we launched our platform and companies started creating tests, we have observed how we should better the user experience of our site as well.
 Not only have we gathered information on what improvements or test options businesses need, but also how to make the test creating process faster and more comfortable.